Helltar/twitchviewer_bot/README.md

 ## Commands

-- `/clip` - Get short clips from all the channels in your list
+- `/clip` - Start recording clips from all channels or a specific channel
-- `/list` - View your favorite channels in your list
+- `/screenshot` - Take a screenshot from all channels or a specific channel
-- `/live` - See which of your favorite channels are currently online
+- `/list` - View your favorite channels
-- `/add` - Add a new channel to your list
+- `/add` - Add a new channel to your favorites
 - `/cancel` - End the recording process started using the `/clip` command